oVirt/ovirt-site/source/feature/vm-affinity.html.md

 *   Fetches all (schedule) VM <big>soft</big> relations.
 *   Fetches all VMs in the scheduled VM affinity groups (relations).
-*   Score the hosts according to the rules (positive/negative/no affinity).
+*   Score the hosts according to the affinity rules (positive/negative/no affinity).

 #### REST API